Bauchi Nigeria Travel Guide

 Occasional cultural showcases might be found for particular occasions or during festivals.

-It is generally advised to limit movement at night for safety reasons.
+It is for the most part advised to limit movement at night for safety reasons.
 Exercise caution and consider returning to your accommodation before dark.

 Discover local crafts, textiles, plus herbs at Bauchi's markets.